I write classic "good vs evil" creative writing pieces with smart twists inspired by vintage action cinema, gaming, and heavy metal.

 How many times did we see case opening videos, roulette sites and false advertisement of services from YouTuber creators?
-Rhetorical question considering everyone is doing that since its not only lazy and easy but they got a big paycheck for that.
+This is a rhetorical question considering everyone is doing that since it's not only lazy and easy but they get a big paycheck for that.
 While there is nothing wrong with sponsorships, my problem lies with the fact that the advertisers give the promoters special means to make their product look better for the camera while the reality is anything but.

 CS:GO roulette and casino websites are especially egregious in this regard since creators get special accounts with parameters to only get positive results from the RNG (Random Number Generation) system present in all of the sites in question.
-For the purpose of the experiment, I tried a now-defunct (these sites not only always get taken down by Valve but become obsolete with every update Steam receives where you cannot receive your winnings) CS:GO skin website highly promoted by a Russian creator; (who always got drops of expensive skins) all I got was garbage.
-Yet, it was promoted for months on end despite backlash in the comments.
+For the purpose of the experiment, I tried a now-defunct CS:GO skin website that is highly promoted by a Russian creator (who always got drops of expensive skins).
+All I got was garbage.
+Yet it was promoted for months on end despite backlash in the comments.
 The only difference in this fraud is the theme; everyone loses except the creator and the owners.

 Endless Pity Party

 This tactic goes hand in hand with e-begging 90% of the time.
-Creators who engage in this behavior, to me, are among the biggest scumbags online where they not only damage the reputation of mental health, something that is already stigmatized and not taken as seriously as it should be but also, they put their audience in a tough spot where they either become his drones, ready to jump to his defense and keep the scam going or face said creator's wrath.
+Creators who engage in this behavior, to me, are among the biggest scumbags online.
+They not only damage the reputation of mental health, something that is already stigmatized and not taken as seriously as it should be, but they also put their audience in a tough spot where they either become his drones, ready to jump to his defense and keep the scam going or face said creator's wrath.

-This type of creator can also say something offensive, stupid and even do something as encourage his audience to attack the opposition.
-Upon getting called out, he can weasel out of any and all responsibilities by using his false mental issues as a shield or make a painfully unwatchable, insincere apology video.
+This type of creator can also say something offensive, stupid and even do something to encourage his audience to attack the opposition.
+Upon getting called out, he can weasel out of any and all responsibilities by using his false mental issues as a shield or make a painfully unwatchable and insincere apology video.

 The manipulative trash people who engage in this also siphon emotional energy from their fanbase; stringing them along for years on end to a point where Stockholm Syndrome sets in.
 Like the e-beggars, these people see their fans as resource generators.
-Playing the victim and selling a dubious story to the masses is a total spit into the face of actual people who suffer; who have to continue to suffer in silence because mental health is stigmatized; all partially because of manipulators like that.
+Playing the victim and selling a dubious story to the masses is a total spit into the face of actual people who suffer, who have to continue to suffer in silence because mental health is stigmatizes.
+This is all partially because of manipulators like that.

-Finally, when a popular creator comes out with "I have depression" video where its mostly an act; the support (financial and otherwise starts rolling in) while a normal person who does the same gets ridiculed and at times, insulted.
+Finally, when a popular creator comes out with an "I have depression" video where it's mostly an act, the support, financial or otherwise, starts rolling in while a normal person who does the same gets ridiculed and at times insulted.
 This double standard is why the chronic pity party is a big sin when it comes to content creation.

 Example 3 - Boogie2988

-Well, not making their output a telethon and an endless pity party is the main lesson here; speaking for the entire Internet, we don't want hours of "thank you" messages nor do we care about your bills that you chose to not only skimp on but pawn off onto us.
-Take responsibility is lesson 2.
-Finally, the fanboys who surely will dogpile my comment section, I heard and seen it all so, surprise me and put some effort into your comments.
+Well, not making their output a telethon and an endless pity party is the main lesson here.
+Speaking for the entire Internet, we don't want hours of "thank you" messages nor do we care about your bills that you chose to not only skimp on but pawn off onto us.
+Take responsibility is lesson two.
+Finally, to the fanboys who will surely dogpile my comment section, I have heard and seen it all, so,surprise me and put some effort into your comments.